Last updated on 20/08/21

 8. How do you afford to travel?

-The answer to this is simple.
-I afford to travel by working hard and spending my money on what matters to me (travel).
+The answer to this is simple: I work hard and spending my money on what matters to me (travel).

-I don’t have a car, an apartment, or an expensive shoe habit.
+I don’t have a car, a phone contract or other expensive outgoings.

 I spend my money on travel.